Check the background of investment professionals associated with this site on FINRA'S BrokerCheck.

 1. Not starting at all

-His example assumes a fixed 5% rate of return and a retirement age of 66.
+For example, a 21-year-old and a 35-year-old start saving for retirement with a fixed 5% rate of return and an estimated retirement age of 66.

 - The 21-year-old invests $1,000 a year for 15 years.
 Then, at the age of 35, stops contributing and just lets the assets grow.
 Total amount invested: $15,000.